Essive/gitgoing/README.md

 # gitgoing
-Demonstration of git techniques in real projects
+Demonstration of git techniques in real projects now